Basel: Topography

 Basel has an area, As of 2009, of 23.91 km2.
 Of this area, 0.95 km2 or 4.0% is used for agricultural purposes, while 0.88 km2 or 3.7% is forested.
 Of the rest of the land, 20.67 km2 or 86.4% is settled (buildings or roads), 1.45 km2 or 6.1% is either rivers or lakes.

 Of the built up area, industrial buildings made up 10.2% of the total area while housing and buildings made up 40.7% and transportation infrastructure made up 24.0%.
 Power and water infrastructure as well as other special developed areas made up 2.7% of the area while parks, green belts and sports fields made up 8.9%.
 Out of the forested land, all of the forested land area is covered with heavy forests.
 Of the agricultural land, 2.5% is used for growing crops and 1.3% is pastures.
 All the water in the municipality is flowing water.
+The topography of the region is notably flat, as Basel is situated in a valley basin.
+The Rhine, one of Europe's largest and most significant rivers, flows directly through the heart of the city, dividing it into Grossbasel on the left bank and Kleinbasel on the right.